ruricolist/horner/README.md

     ;; Good, easy, but we can do better.
     (horner:evalpoly x c0 c1 c2 c3 c4)

-(This actually does more than the above, however: it uses a different and more efficient scheme when `x` is a complex number.)

-This is a big improvement.
-Most of the time, however, the coefficients of a polynomial are constants, known at compile time.
-In this case, we can do even better than the above by simply inlining the constants.
+This is a big improvement, but we can do better.
+Most of the time the coefficients of a polynomial are constants, known at compile time.
+In this case, we can do better than the above by simply inlining the constants.

 Say you want to define the [error function][].
 You look into [Abramowitz and Stegun][A&S] and find a formula for a rational